from os import PathLike

 assert re.match(regex_pattern, '[[#anchor in note|must match this text!]]') #No anchor and no custom text

-assert not re.match(regex_pattern, '[[some note#some anchor|Wrong text]]')
+assert not re.match(regex_pattern, '[[some note#some anchor|Wrong text]]')regex_pattern: \[\[([^#\|]*)?(#(.*?))?\|must match this text!\]\]

-In the following example, the linktype is specified to be LinkeType.MARKDOWN
+In the following example, the linktype is specified to be LinkeType.MARKDOWN:

-= ObsidianLink(is_embedded=False, file_name = 'hi', anchor=-1, custom_text=-1, link_type=LinkType.MARKDOWN)
+internal_link_object = ObsidianLink(is_embedded=False, file_name = 'hi', anchor=-1, custom_text=-1, link_type=LinkType.MARKDOWN)

-internal_link_object = internal_link_object.to_regex()
+regex_pattern = internal_link_object.to_regex()

-regex_pattern print(f'regex_pattern: {regex_pattern}')
+print(f'regex_pattern: {regex_pattern}')

 assert re.match(regex_pattern, '[Some custom text](hi#Some anchor)')